 The day to day role and autonomy of the Heads within the MAT remains unchanged and he/she continues to be the independent lead of their own Academy.
 The Heads are accountable to the Local Governing Board (LGB) and control their own staffing appointments and budgets with support from the TTMAT Director of Finance.
 It is the responsibility of the Heads to support and develop their staff and to request collaborative support from colleagues in the MAT or from Thomas Telford School, if required.

-Each Academy will maintain its own identity, heritage and uniqueness which are symbols of their individual success.
-They will retain their existing names and logos and continue to serve their local communities.
-The Academies will continue to adopt the Thomas Telford Template through the “Memorandum of Cooperation” which has been previously supported by the existing Governing Boards.
-This provides each Academy with the flexibility to organise its curriculum provision and shape the educational conditions which will support students to grow in to confident, articulate and responsible adults with the skills necessary to function in modern society.
-A special needs provision, with internal counselling support for those who are most vulnerable, will operate and there can be mutual cooperation, where practicable, with shared in-house referral units for hard to place students and to assist the Academies to reduce the number of permanent exclusions.
+Each Academy maintains its own identity, heritage and uniqueness which are symbols of their individual success.
+They retain their existing names and logos and continue to serve their local communities.
+The Academies adopt the Thomas Telford Template through the “Memorandum of Cooperation” and provides each Academy with the flexibility to organise its curriculum provision and shape the educational conditions.This supports students to grow in to confident, articulate and responsible adults with the skills necessary to function in modern society.
+A special needs provision, with internal counselling support for those who are most vulnerable, operates and there is mutual cooperation, where practicable, with shared in-house referral units for hard to place students and to assist the Academies to reduce the number of permanent exclusions.